Items tagged “pelvic mri”

 Ovarian dermoid cyst and mature cystic ovarian teratoma are terms often used interchangeably to refer to the most common ovarian neoplasm.
 These slow-growing tumors contain elements from multiple germ cell layers and can be assessed with ultrasound or MRI.
 Terminology Although they have very ...

 Endometriosis is a common, chronic gynecological condition defined as the presence of functional endometrial glands and stroma-like lesions outside the uterus.
-It manifests in three ways: superficial (peritoneal) disease, ovarian disease (endometriomas), and deep infiltrating endometriosis.
-En...
+It manifests in three ways: superficial (peritoneal) disease, ovarian disease (endometriomas), and deep endometriosis.
+Endometriosis is...

 An arcuate uterus is a mildly variant shape of the uterus.
 It is technically one of the Müllerian duct anomalies, but is often classified as a normal variant.
 It is the uterine anomaly that is least commonly associated with reproductive failure.
 Arcuate uterus can be characterized with ultrasoun...